vyshnavi-11/Weather/README.md

 * Can know the Temperature of different places.
 * Alerts of each Action.
 ## Features
-* User Management: User can view different climatic parameters like
+* User can view different climatic parameters like
 * Teperature
 * Humidity
 * pressure